wellspringcp/wellspring/03-treasury-and-taxation/03-taxation-apologia.md

 We can imagine situations where a natures lord charges intentionally low rent on a property in its "official" capacity, and then collects the rest of the "true" price of the rent as a gift on the side.
 For this reason and similar ones, we simply make all direct natures relationships financially transparent.

+#### Buying votes:

+We can imagine situatiosn where a head-tenant enters other indepagants onto their rental agreement as co-tenants in order to grant them the vote where they would not have had the vote otherwise.
+In order to combat this, we legally constrain financial liability for rent to be equally shared, by law, among all co-tenants.
+This places a disproportionate amount of power into the hands of the head-tenant of such a vote-buying scheme and puts the artificial co-tenants at the head-tenant's mercy, in that the head-tenant may put the artificial co-tenants into debt merely by refusing to reimburse them their share of the rent payable, and they would have no recourse through the courts.
+The artificial co-tenants would also incur damages to reputation as they get recorded as derelict tenants if they don't pay off such debts.
+This should act as a sufficient disincentive to most rational actors.

 ### Upper limit on taxation:

 The number, 10%, can obviously be changed by constitutional amendment, obviously - and only by that means.